pubflow/pubflow/readme.md

 ## Introduction

-PubFlow is a powerful, framework-agnostic API client library designed for modern web and mobile applications.
+PubFlow[beta] is a powerful, framework-agnostic API client library designed for modern web and mobile applications.
 It provides a seamless interface for handling authentication, data management, and real-time updates across different frameworks.

 ### Key Features